Modeshift Stars and Chew Stoke Church School

 Modeshift Stars Schemes Modeshift STARS is the national schools awards scheme that has been established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.
 The scheme encourages schools across the country to join in a major effort to increase levels of sustainable and active travel in order to improve the health and well-being of children and young people.
 Every school in England (outside of London) can participate in Modeshift STARS for free.

 Modeshift STARS offers National Accreditation for sites that have demonstrated best practice in the implementation of their Travel Plan.
-Sites are awarded Green, Bronze, Silver, Gold and Platinum accreditation.
-Silver and Gold recognise sites that
+Sites are awarded Approved, Good, Very Good, Excellent and Outstanding accreditation.
+Very good, Excellent and Outstanding recognise sites that achieve a reduction in single-occupancy car journeys to/from their site and Platinum recognises sites that achieved an increase in active travel modes.

 National STARS School Travel Awards

-In 2022 Chew Stoke Church School was awarded the STARS Local Authority Primary School of the Year and STARS South West Primary School of the Region.
+For four years (2022 – 2025) Chew Stoke Church School was awarded the STARS Local Authority Primary School of the Year and STARS South West Primary School of the Region.
 As a result, we travelled to the STARS National School Travel Awards in London Celebration Event in London.
-We had a brilliant day celebrating the achievements of schools across the country and their work with safe, active and sustainable travel.
+In addition to this Chew Stoke Church School has been shortlisted for the Modeshift TravelWise Week award 2024 and 2025.

 What Modeshift Stars said about Chew Stoke Church School